 Friends of Five Points is a neighborhood organization in Athens, Georgia.
 We live, work, shop, and go to school in Five Points, a traditional neighborhood adjacent to the University of Georgia.
 Five Points is a walkable, diverse neighborhood with a strong sense of community identity.
 Students, elders, young adults, singles, couples, families with children, and small business owners all share in this unique and lovely neighborhood.

 The mission of the Friends of Five Points neighborhood organization is to enhance the quality of life in Five Points by facilitating communication amongst our neighbors.
 Friends of Five Points is a non-profit corporation with a board of directors and members.
 We facilitate a neighborhood e-mail discussion (listserv) and provide opportunities for residents to interact with each other and access information about our community.

 Our Structure & Board

 Anyone who lives in or runs a business in Five Points may become a member of FOFP.
 There is a general membership meeting held annually each Spring.
 The Board of Directors meets monthly on the second Thursday of the month.
 The current (2020) Board members of Friends of Five Points are:

 Susan Field (Government and Community Relations Coordinator)

-Kristin Nielsen (Membership Coordinator)
+Kristin Nielsen (Membership Coordinator and Interim Secretary)